-The award of £20,000 for a current project allows writers sustained engagement with the North American collections.
+The award of £20,000 for a current project allows writers sustained engagement with the Americas collections.

 The Eccles British Library Writer’s Award was first awarded in 2012 as part of the Eccles Centre’s charge to promote awareness of the British Library collections relating to North America and to help facilitate the use of these collections.
 Each of the winners is awarded £20,000 and will use the British Library’s collections to research their upcoming publications during their residency.
 The Award is open to writers resident in the United Kingdom.
-Writers should be working on a non-fiction or fiction full-length book, written in the English Language, the research for which requires that they make substantial use of the British Library’s collections relating to North America (the USA, Canada and/or the Caribbean).
+Writers should be working on a non-fiction or fiction full-length book, written in the English Language, the research for which requires that they make substantial use of the British Library’s collections relating to any part of the Americas (North, Central and South America, and the Caribbean).

 Writer’s Award 2018

 The winners of the 2018 Eccles British Library Writer’s Award are the novelist and short story writer Stuart Evers, and the author, librettist and screenwriter Tessa McWatt.

 Evers is researching his novel, THE DISAPPEARANCES, the story of Thomas Lodge, and his determination to write the definitive account of history’s most confounding disappearances.
 Lodge has dedicated his life to researching and solving cases that have baffled experts for decades.
 But what becomes The Disappearances is far from the book he intended to write – and with the past closing in on him, presenting clear parallels with his own experience, Lodge finally leaves the library and heads out into the real world.
 There he will confront what he has lost, and come to terms with how it came to disappear.